arctern-io/arctern-bootcamp/nytaxi_en/README.md

 4    MULTIPOLYGON (((-74.0109284126803 40.684491472...
 dtype: object
 ```

-According to the converted latitude and longitude coordinates, the topographic map of New York City is drawn as follows:
+With the converted latitude and longitude coordinates, the topographic map of New York City is rendered as follows:

 ```python
 KeplerGl(data={"nyc_zones": pd.DataFrame(data={'nyc_zones':arctern.ST_AsText(nyc_arctern_4326)})})